gremble0/nonstdlib/README.md

 - `nlinked_list.h`: Type and functions for the linked list data structure.
 - `nlist.h` (WIP): Type and functions for the list data structure.
 - `narray.h`: Utilities for normal C arrays.
+- `nstring.h`: Simple string interface that saves the length of strings instead of relying on nullbytes.
 - `nsort.h`: Some sorting algorithms for builtin C arrays.